RossPatterson/CMS-370-BREXX/README.md

    the machine where you run Hercules.
 2. Unzip `BREXX.zip`.
 3. Log on to `MAINTC` on VM.
-4. At the Hercules console, attach the source tape:
+4. At the Hercules console, mount and attach the source tape:
    1. `devinit 480` _unzip_dir_`/brexxsrc.aws`.
    2. `/ATTACH 480 TO MAINTC AS 181`
 5. Extract the loader exec: `TAPE LOAD BRXLOAD EXEC A`.
 6. Rewind the tape: `TAPE REW`.
 7. Run the loader exec: `BRXLOAD TAPE`
-8. When prompted to, at the Hercules console, attach the binary tape:
+8. When prompted to, at the Hercules console, mount the binary tape:
    `devinit 480` _unzip_dir_`/brexxbin.aws`.
 9. Detach the tape drive: `DETACH 181`.
 10. Compile bREXX from source: `BRXBUILD`
 11. Build the bREXX file: `BRXGEN`
+12. Send the bREXX deployment EXEC to MAINT:
+   1. `SPOOL PUNCH MAINT`
+   2. `DISK DUMP NEWBREXX EXEC`
 12. Log on to `MAINT` on VM.
-13. Install all the bREXX files (including some on the Y-disk): `NEWBREXX`
+13. Install all the bREXX files (including some on the Y-disk):
+   1. `DISK LOAD`
+   2. `NEWBREXX`
-14. Re-save the CMS saved systemt to update the shared Y-stat:
+14. Re-save the CMS saved system to update the shared Y-stat:
    1. `DEFINE STORAGE 16M`
    2. `IPL 190 CLEAR`
    3. `SAVESYS CMS`